 Planned learning activities and teaching methods

-Techning methods include lectures and practical laboratories.
+Techning methods include lectures, computer laboratories and practical laboratories.
 Course is taking advantage of e-learning (Moodle) system.
-Students have to write a two projects during the course.
+Students have to write a single project/assignment during the course.

 Assesment methods and criteria linked to learning outcomes

 Requirements for successful completion of the subject can be specified by guarantor’s regulation updated for every academic year.

 1. Ecology of production, negative impact of production on environment.

 2. Global warming, greenhouse effect principle, the influence of human civilization.

 3. Cleaner production and forms of its application at production processes.

 4. Ecologically friendly technologies of electrotechnical products operation.